We know, we know – there is still plenty of Summer weather left this year. Thinking about fall is crazy, right?

 The agricultural industry in Southern Ontario is alive and well, as evidenced by the plethora of farms dotting the landscape.
 Why not make a day of it and experience the rural tranquillity yourself?
 With fall comes Halloween, and a trip to one of the many farms in Southern Ontario is a perfect excuse to choose your own pumpkin.
 If Halloween isn’t your thing, apple picking is still offered at many farms during the beginning of fall.
 Support local, and make a day of it while you’re at it!

 It really doesn’t get more Canadian than axe throwing.
-A visit to BATL, The Backyard Axe Throwing League, is a sure fire way to keep you and your friends entertained and leave a lasting impression.
-With 9 locations in Southern Ontario (including Toronto, Pickering, London, Kitchener, Hamilton, Ottawa, and Niagara Falls) it’s never been easier to get involved with our sport.
+A visit to BATL Axe Throwing, is a sure-fire way to keep you and your friends entertained and leave a lasting impression.
+With 7 locations in Southern Ontario (including Toronto, Pickering, London, Kitchener, Hamilton, Ottawa, and Niagara Falls) it’s never been easier to get involved with our sport.

-Southern Ontario offers a little something for everyone – so be sure to make the most of it this fall and visit BATL, The Backyard Axe Throwing League and experience axe throwing!
+Southern Ontario offers a little something for everyone – so be sure to make the most of it this fall and visit BATL Axe Throwing and experience axe throwing!